gmcgibbon/feedforward-neural-net-slides/src/slides/slide-03.md

 ## What is a Neural Network?

 Artificial Neural Networks (ANNs) are computational models inspired by the human brain.
-They take in data as input and transform it to output data.
+They receive data as input and return it as some kind of transformed output.

 Vertical: